 It can be easy to set a budget and then not pay much attention to it.
 For example, you might track how you’re doing each month, but not step back and look at the big picture.

 If you’ve set yourself a goal for the end of the year, are you 50% of the way there?
-It could be trying to pay down a portion of debt, or set money aside for a dream holiday.
-Whichever it is, if you’re not on target to meet this goal say, mid-way through the year, consider re-evaluating your approach.
+It could be trying to reach a savings target or paying down a portion of debt.
+Whichever it is, if you’re not on target to meet this goal say, mid-way through the year, instead of pushing the goal to next year, consider re-evaluating your approach for the remaining months you have left.

 Analysing your progress on set targets can help you make adjustments, if required.
 It could be that you had some unexpected expenses at the start of the year, so you need to commit more towards building your balance back up.
-Or maybe you’re ahead of your target and can now afford to be a bit more flexible in the second half of the year.
+Or it could be that you’re ahead of your target, and can now afford to be a bit more flexible in the second half of the year.

 3. Embrace technology